Learning to Control Unknown Strongly Monotone Games: Convergence Analysis

 Here the final inequality uses that $(1+x)\leq e^x$ for any $x\in\RR$.
 Now we use our assumption that $\eta_t$ is square-summable.
 Hence, $\exp(4c_2^2\sum_{i=T_0}^{t-1}\eta_i^2)$ and $\sum_{i=T_0}^{t-1}\eta_i^2\exp\left(4c_2^2\sum_{j=i+1}^{t-1}\eta_j^2\right)$ are bounded by constants.
 Finally, $T_0$ is a constant dependent only on the stepsize sequence, and hence $\|\xx_{T_0}-\xstar(\balpha_{T_0})\|^2+\|\balpha_{T_0}-\balphastar\|^2$ can be bounded by a constant using the discrete Gronwall's inequality \cite{VSBbook}.
 This finally gives us that for some constant $C_0$

 which completes the proof for Lemma \ref{lemma:bounded}. \end{proof}

-The above three lemmas are sufficient for proving Theorem \ref{thm:converge} (see Appendix).
-We use the properties of two time-scale stochastic approximation to show that $(\xx_t,\balpha_t)\to(\xstar(\balpha_t),\balpha_t)$.
-This allows us to analyze the slower iteration, i.e., the control updates \eqref{alpha-iter} in the limit $\xx_t\to\xstar(\balpha_t)$.
-We rewrite the iteration as a fixed point iteration with the mapping $g(\cdot)$.
+Lemmas 4-6 are sufficient to prove Theorem \ref{thm:converge} (see the Appendix).
+We use two time-scale stochastic approximation to show that $(\xx_t,\balpha_t)\to(\xstar(\balpha_t),\balpha_t)$.
+Then we can analyze the slower iteration of the control updates \eqref{alpha-iter} in the limit $\xx_t\to\xstar(\balpha_t)$.
+We rewrite \eqref{alpha-iter} as a fixed point iteration with the mapping $g(\cdot)$.
 Since $g(\cdot)$ is non-expansive, this iteration is a version of the inexact KM algorithm \cite{convexbook}.
 We study its ODE limit and show convergence to the set of fixed points.